 On this page

-If you want to set up a soil management business in the Netherlands, for instance as a laboratory, consultancy, contractor or soil treatment plant, you need a certificate and official recognition under the Soil Quality Decree (also known as the Kwalibo Decree).
-Kwalibo recognition can be obtained from Rijkswaterstaat Environment.
-You will have to fulfil a number of quality and integrity requirements.
+Do you want to set up a soil management business in the Netherlands?
+For instance a laboratory, consultancy, contractor or soil treatment plant?
+Then you will need a certificate and official recognition under the Soil Quality Decree (also known as the Kwalibo Decree).

 You may only contract recognised soil brokers.
-You can search for recognised soil brokers on the Rijkswaterstaat Environment website.
+You can search for recognised soil brokers (in Dutch) on the Rijkswaterstaat Environment website.

 Quality requirements soil broker

-If you run a consultancy firm or a laboratory, there are various ways in which you can be involved in soil management.
-For all activities you must satisfy quality requirements with regard to technology, training and experience.
+Do you run a consultancy firm or a laboratory and are you involved in soil management?
+For all activities you must satisfy quality requirements (in Dutch) with regard to technology, training and experience.
 The quality requirements have been laid down in assessment guidelines, protocols and other documents.
-You must demonstrate by means of a certificate that your business meets the quality requirements.
+You must demonstrate by means of a certificate (in Dutch) that your business meets the quality requirements.
 Then you can submit an application for recognised status to the Soil+ department (Bodem+) at Rijkswaterstaat Environment.

 This applies to the following activities: